Webinar: When should you take Social Security?

 When should you take Social Security?
 A fantastic webinar with Stephen Zelcer, fiduciary advisor to federal employees.

 Do I need Medicare? – New Webinar Medicare Part B costs thousands of dollars a year.
 And they threaten you with penalties if you don’t take it.
 You already have FEHB.
 Do you need both?
-Wednesday October 19th 11am ET In this webinar I explain: The costs of Medicare When you need to worry about
+Thursday October 30th 11am ET In this webinar I explain: The costs of Medicare When you need to worry about Medicare penalties

 Thinking about taking Social Security early?